William Henry Power: Biography

-He was born in London, and served as Assistant Medical Officer and Medical Inspector for General Sanitary Purposes of the Local Government Board.
+Power served as Assistant Medical Officer and Medical Inspector for General Sanitary Purposes of the Local Government Board.
 The entomologist and lecturer of medicine, John Arthur Power was an uncle.

-In January 1900, he was appointed Chief Medical Officer of England, and served as such until 1908.
+In January 1900, Power was appointed Chief Medical Officer of England, and served as such until 1908.

-In 1898 he was awarded the first Edward Jenner Medal of the Epidemiological Society of London.
+In 1898 Power was awarded the first Jenner Memorial Medal of the Epidemiological Society of London.
 He was elected a Fellow of the Royal Society in 1895 and awarded their Buchanan Medal in 1907.
 He won the Bisset Hawkins Medal from the Royal College of Physicians in 1902.

-He was appointed a Companion of the Order of the Bath (CB) in the November 1902 Birthday Honours list, and knighted as a Knight Commander (KCB) of the same order in 1908.
+Power was appointed a Companion of the Order of the Bath (CB) in the November 1902 Birthday Honours list, and knighted as a Knight Commander (KCB) of the same order in 1908.

+Death

-He died at Holly Lodge, East Molesey, Surrey, in 1916.
+Power died at Holly Lodge, East Molesey, Surrey, in 1916.